tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 This section involves several steps:

 1. Use the Canu+Circlator output of a trimmed assembly contig.
-2. Map all the Illumina reads against this Pacbio-assembled contig.
+2. Map all the Illumina reads against this PacBio-assembled contig.
 3. Extract any reads that *didn't* map and assemble them together: this could be a plasmid, or part of a plasmid.
 5. Look for overhang: if found, trim.